1999 L'Amicale riots: Background

 The soccer match between Fire Brigade versus Scouts Club ended by 17:00 at Anjalay Stadium in Belle Vue.
 The club Fire Brigade had won the game with a score of 1–0 after being awarded a controversial penalty.
 This triggered protests and incidents amongst the supporters of the rival teams who were present at Anjalay Stadium.
 Sugar cane fields were torched in rural areas.
 When the supporters returned to the capital city of Port Louis they vandalised a number of buildings including the office of Mauritius Football Association, Emmanuel Anquetil building and the Pope Hennessy Police Station.

-By 19:00 a gambling house known as L’Amicale, located along La Chaussée Street, became engulfed in flames with 275 people trapped inside after rioters threw "Cocktail Molotov " and fire bombs through the historic building's windows and cars on fire blocked all exits.
+By 19:00 a gambling house known as L’Amicale, located along Royal Street, became engulfed in flames with 275 people trapped inside after rioters threw "Cocktail Molotov " and fire bombs through the historic building's windows and cars on fire blocked all exits.
 Firefighters took hours to suppress the fire.
 Subsequently, inside the L'Amicale building seven badly burnt bodies were recovered.
 The victims were Yeh Lin Lai Yau Tim, Jean-Alain Law Wing, Eugénie Lai Yau Tim, Catherine Lai Yau Tim, Jeannette Ramboro, Krishna Luckoo, and Abdoo Hakim Fawzi.

 Historically the Scouts Club had been known as Muslim Scouts Club as all players and most of its fans were Muslims.
 On the hand the Fire Brigade players and fans were mostly of Roman Catholic faith and of Creole ethnicity.
 Local authorities feared that the Port Louis riots would escalate into larger ethnic riots between Creoles and Muslims.
 Thus the government imposed an 18-month nationwide ban on all soccer games.
 Only the national team was allowed to play during this period.